QuestNetwork/quest-os-js/README.md

 [StationedInTheField](https://github.com/StationedInTheField)

 ## Description
 Unified API for the QuestNetwork dStack.
-Use with our window platform: [qDesk](https://github.com/QuestNetwork/qDesk).
+Use with our example app: [qDesk](https://github.com/QuestNetwork/qDesk).

 Main strategy is to create a Quest Network / IPFS / Ethereum interface that even kids can easily understand.